MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-nic.md

     kubectl apply -f multus-daemonset.yml
     ```

-If everything was correctly installed, Kubernetes will start the Multus daemon set, which runs a pod on each node, and results in a Multus binary to be placed on each node in **/var/lib/rancher/k3s/data/<replace-with-your-hash>/bin**.
+If everything is correctly installed, Kubernetes starts the Multus daemon set, which runs a pod on each node, and results in a Multus binary to be placed on each node in **/var/lib/rancher/k3s/data/<replace-with-your-hash>/bin**.

 The daemon set reads the first alphabetical configuration file in **/var/lib/rancher/k3s/agent/etc/cni/net.d**, and creates a new configuration file for Multus on each node as **/var/lib/rancher/k3s/agent/etc/cni/net.d/00-multus.conf**.
-This is auto-generated and is based on the default network configuration.
+This file is auto-generated and is based on the default network configuration.
 It also creates a **/var/lib/rancher/k3s/agent/etc/cni/net.d/multus.d** directory on each node with authentication information for Multus to access the Kubernetes API.

 ### Validate Multus installation